Best Hiking Shorts for Women 2025

 Why Trust CleverHiker

-With a background in gear sales, extensive product reviews, and a lifetime of outdoor experience, Alice maintains rigorous standards for quality and performance.
-Her expertise in outdoor clothing from her work behind the scenes at an outdoor clothing company for more than six years, contributing to testing and design input, and as a gear tester guarantees that her recommendations come straight from the horses mouth – from an outdoor clothing maestro to you.
+With a background in gear sales, product reviews, and a lifetime of outdoor experience, Alice and Emily maintain rigorous standards for quality and performance.
+Their expertise in outdoor clothing and as gear testers guarantees that their thorough reviews, made by women for women, are up-to-date and detailed.

 Analysis & Results